MsSuns3t/nodejs-and-react-2-3-4/README.md

 ### Components
 - "Greeting.jsx": Simple component that returns a h2 element containing a greeting with a parameter for a name.
+- "Card.jsx": Simple card component displaying an image, title, description and button with an onClick Alert.

 ### Features
 - App.jsx imports the aforementioned greeting component and the useState React hook.
 These are used to display a simple greeting followed by a button utilizing the useState hook to display a simple counter that increments by 1 every time it is clicked.
+Below is shown a collection of Card components which can be customized with a custom image, title, description and alert.

 ## Dependencies
 - "react": "^19.2.8",